Power Rankings: Surging Dodgers make their move

 Week 11 ranking: No. 14

 Everything has fallen apart for the Tigers since they started June with a sweep of the White Sox to reach .500.
-Poor pitching is the main culprit; all of their non-Michael Fulmer starers has an ERA over 4.00, and their bullpen is MLB's worst.
+Poor pitching is the main culprit; their non-Michael Fulmer starters all have ERAs over 4.00, and their bullpen is MLB's worst.
 Justin Upton and J.D.
 Martinez have been hot at the plate lately, which might help boost their value if GM Al Avila wants to get started early on rebuilding. -- Michael Bonzagni, ESPN Stats & Information

 20. Pittsburgh Pirates